go-python/gpython/README.md

 ## Install

-Gpython is a Go program and comes as a single binary file.

-Download the relevant binary from here: https://github.com/go-python/gpython/releases
+Download directly from the [releases page](https://github.com/go-python/gpython/releases)

-Or alternatively if you have Go installed use
+Or if you have Go installed:

-    go get github.com/go-python/gpython
+    go install github.com/go-python/gpython

-and this will build the binary in `$GOPATH/bin`.
-You can then modify the source and submit patches.

 ## Objectives

-Gpython was written as a learning experiment to investigate how hard porting Python to Go might be.
-It turns out that all those C modules are a significant barrier to making a fully functional port.
+gpython started as an experiment to investigate how hard porting Python to Go might be.
+It turns out that all those C modules are a significant barrier to making gpython a complete replacement to CPython.

+However, to those who want to embed a highly popular and known language into their Go application, gpython could be a great choice over less capable (or lesser known) alternatives.

 ## Status

+gpython currently:
-The project works well enough to parse all the code in the python 3.4 distribution and to compile and run python 3 programs which don't depend on a module gpython doesn't support.
+ - Parses all the code in the Python 3.4 distribution

-See the examples directory for some python programs which run with gpython.
+ - Runs Python 3 for the modules that are currently supported
+ - Supports concurrent multi-interpreter ("multi-context") execution

-Speed hasn't been a goal of the conversions however it runs pystone at about 20% of the speed of cpython.
-The pi test runs quicker under gpython as I think the Go long integer primitives are faster than the Python ones.
+Speed hasn't been a goal of the conversions however it runs pystone at about 20% of the speed of CPython.
+A [π computation test](https://github.com/go-python/gpython/tree/master/examples/pi_chudnovsky_bs.py) runs quicker under gpython as the Go long integer primitives are likely faster than the Python ones.

-There are many directions this project could go in.
-I think the most profitable would be to re-use the [grumpy](https://github.com/grumpyhome/grumpy) runtime (which would mean changing the object model).
-This would give access to the C modules that need to be ported and would give grumpy access to a compiler and interpreter (gpython does support `eval` for instance).

-I (@ncw) haven't had much time to work on gpython (I started it in 2013 and have worked on it very sporadically) so someone who wants to take it in the next direction would be much appreciated.
+@ncw started gpython it in 2013 and work on is sporadic.
+If you or someone you know would be interested to take it futher, it would be much appreciated.

-## Limitations and Bugs

-Lots!

-## Similar projects
+## Getting Started

+The [embedding example](https://github.com/go-python/gpython/tree/master/examples/embedding) demonstrates how to easily embed and invoke gpython from any Go application.

+Of interest, gpython is able to run multiple interpreter instances simultaneously, allowing you to embed gpython naturally into your Go application.
+This makes it possible to use gpython in a server situation where complete interpreter independence is paramount.
+See this in action in the [multi-context example](https://github.com/go-python/gpython/tree/master/examples/multi-context).

+If you are looking to get involved, a light and easy place to start is adding more convenience functions to [py/util.go](https://github.com/go-python/gpython/tree/master/py/util.go).
+See [notes.txt](https://github.com/go-python/gpython/blob/master/notes.txt) for bigger ideas.

+## Other Projects of Interest

   * [grumpy](https://github.com/grumpyhome/grumpy) - a python to go transpiler